jbsilver96/DearDaia/README.md

 7. You can also check the console log to see if the app is running on the backend
 8. A lot of this app was built using ChatGPT so please refer to chatGPT chats for help.
+9. The backend node and fetch server for the API calls is stored in the index.js file for the backend.